alexbarcelo/tad4bj/README.md

-# rad4bj
+# tad4bj
-Relational Annotations of Data for Batch Jobs
+Tabular Annotations of Data for Batch Jobs